Night of the Demons (1988 film): Plot

 As Sal becomes horrified when he sees Angela putting her hands in the fire, Rodger (who had fallen asleep) is awoken from Helen's body crashing on the car.
 The two manage to free Judy, but are split up when the now openly demonic Angela chases after them.
 Hiding from Angela, Sal and Judy discover Suzanne with Jay's body before Sal is thrown out of a window.
 Judy escapes and she evades the demons throughout the house.
-When she attempts to climb down and Angela tries to kill her, Sal appears to fight her off and they both fall off the roof; with Sal impaled on a spike.
+When she attempts to climb down and Angela tries to kill her, Sal reemerges to fight her off and they both fall off the roof; with Sal impaled on a spike.
 Judy and Rodger are chased by the demons, and they lock themselves in the crematorium where they discover the truth of the demonic force.
 Just as Angela and Stooge break down the door, she uses a pipe funneling gas and ignites it to torch them which drives them away.

-They escape upstairs and are cornered by the demons, including a burnt Angela and Stooge, and the demon possessed undead bodies of Suzanne, Jay, Max, Frannie and Sal.
+They escape upstairs and are cornered by the demons, including a burnt Angela and Stooge, and the demon possessed undead bodies of Suzanne, Jay, Max, Frannie, Helen and Sal.
 Rodger smashes through a window that leads them outside and they begin to climb up a wall by grabbing on the barbed wire around it, but the demons try to drag down Judy by her ankles.
 Rodger successfully pulls Judy up and they escape over the wall as the sun rises to destroy the possessed corpses and banish the demons back to hell.
 A severely shaken Judy and Rodger walk home together and they pass by the elderly man who watches them with contempt.
 He then enters his home to eat one of his wife's homemade pies for breakfast, only to realize too late she used the apples that he placed the razor blades in which he intended to use on Trick-or-Treaters.
 The blades graphically slice through his throat, killing him; his wife then casually approaches his dead body to kiss his head, saying "Happy Halloween, dear."